 SEC.
 7.03.1.
-For users where, in the opinion of the District, it is unnecessary or impractical to install meters, the charges and fees may be based upon an estimate of the volume to be discharged, prepared by the District.
-A rational method will be used to estimate the quantity of wastewater discharged and may consider such factors as the number of fixtures, seating capacity, population equivalent, annual production of goods and services or such determinations of water use necessary to estimate the wastewater volume discharged.
+For users where, in the opinion of the District Manager, it is unnecessary or impractical to install meters, the charges and fees may be based upon an estimate of the volume of wastewater to be discharged, as determined by the District Manager.
+A rational method will be used to estimate the quantity of wastewater discharged and may consider such factors as the number of fixtures, number of employees, seating capacity, annual production of goods and services or such determinations of water use necessary to estimate the wastewater volume discharged.

 SEC.
 7.03.2.
-For users who, in the opinion of the District, divert a significant portion of their flow from a District infrastructure, the charges and fees may be based upon an estimate of the flow and volume to be discharged, prepared by the user and approved by the District provided the user obtains a Wastewater Discharge Permit and pays the applicable charges and fees.
-The estimate must include the method and calculations used to determine the wastewater volume and may consider such factors as the number of fixtures, seating capacity, population equivalents, annual production of goods and services, or such other determinations of water use necessary to estimate the wastewater volume discharged.
+For users who, in the opinion of the District Manager, divert a significant portion of their flow from any District infrastructure, the charges and fees may be based upon an estimate of the flow and volume to be discharged, prepared by the user, and approved by the District Manager provided the user obtains a Wastewater Discharge Permit and pays the applicable charges and fees.
+The estimate must include the method and calculations used to determine the wastewater volume and may consider such factors as the number of fixtures, number of employees, seating capacity, annual production of goods and services, or such other determinations of water use necessary to estimate the wastewater volume discharged.

 CHAPTER 8 – REPORT, WASTEWATER DISCHARGE PERMITS AND ADMINISTRATION

 SEC.
 8.01.
 Discharge Reports.
-The District may require that any person discharging or proposing to discharge wastewater into a District infrastructure file a periodic Discharge Report.
+The District Manager may require that any person discharging or proposing to discharge wastewater into any District infrastructure file a periodic Discharge Report.
 The Discharge Report may include, but not be limited to, nature of process, volume, rates of flow, mass emission rates, production quantities, hours of operation, number and classification of employees, or other information which relates to the generation of waste including wastewater discharge.
 Such reports may also include the chemical constituents and quality of liquid or gaseous materials stored on site even though they are not normally discharged.
 In addition to Discharge Reports, the District may require information in the form of Wastewater Discharge Permit applications and self-monitoring reports and other reports contained in this ordinance.

 SEC.
 8.02.
 Baseline Monitoring Reports.

-Within either one hundred eighty (180) days after the effective date of a Categorical Pretreatment Standard, or the final administrative decision on a category determination under 40 CFR 403.6(a)(4), whichever is later, Categorical Industrial Users currently discharging to or scheduled to discharge to the POTW shall submit to the General Manager a report which contains the information listed in paragraph (b) below.
-At lease ninety (90) days prior to commencement of their discharge, new sources, and sources that become Categorical Industrial Users subsequent to the promulgation of an applicable categorical Standard, shall submit to the General Manager a report which contains the information listed in paragraph (b) below.
+Within either one hundred eighty (180) days after the effective date of a Categorical Pretreatment Standard, the final administrative decision on a category determination under 40 CFR 403.6(a)(4), or the effective date of the District’s Pretreatment Program , Categorical Industrial Users currently discharging to or scheduled to discharge to the District infrastructure and/or POTW shall submit to the District Manager a report which contains the information listed in paragraph (b) below.
+At lease ninety (90) days prior to commencement of their discharge, new sources, and sources that become Categorical Industrial Users subsequent to the promulgation of an applicable categorical standard, shall submit to the District Manager a report which contains the information listed in paragraph (b) below.
 A new source shall report the method of pretreatment it intends to use to meet applicable categorical standards.
-A new source also shall give estimates of its anticipated flow and quantity of pollutants to be discharged.
+A new source also shall give estimates of its anticipated flow, quality, and quantity of pollutants to be discharged.

 Users described above shall submit the information set forth below.